 - The Wet’suwet’en people at the Unist’ot’en Camp in British Columbia are actively being displaced from their land (in violation of the UN Declaration of the Rights for Indigenous Peoples) so that LNG can construct a pipeline that will transport oil from Alberta’s tar sands to the coast.
 Please consider making a contribution to support them here.

 - I am constantly learning from Dr Katherine Crocker, who is always extremely generous with her time and never hesitates to call people out using patience and compassion, despite the toll it takes on her personally.
 You can make a contribution to her PayPal, or support her by buying some of her lovely jewelry.
-While Dr Crocker deserves to be paid for the work she does educating people online, she also uses the funds she receives to support Indigenous folks in need.
+Dr. Crocker uses the funds she receives to support Indigenous folks in need when she is able.

 Suggested citation: Cannon, Sara E. (2019).
 Decolonizing Conservation: A Reading List.
 Zenodo. https://doi.org/10.5281/zenodo.4429220